cyberworld360/cyberworld-store/NEON.md

 postgresql://neondb_owner:xyz@ep-empty-frog-.../neondb?sslmode=require
 ```

+## Neon Project and API key for PR preview workflows
+- The PR preview workflow provisions Neon preview branches and requires two additional items in the repo:
+	1. A repo **variable** called `NEON_PROJECT_ID` containing the Neon project ID (not a secret).
+Add it under: Settings -> Secrets & variables -> Actions -> Variables.
+	2. An **Actions secret** named `NEON_API_KEY` containing an API key with permission to create and delete preview branches.
+Add it under: Settings -> Secrets & variables -> Actions -> Secrets.

+Make sure the API key used for `NEON_API_KEY` has the permission to create preview branches and to run schema-diff operations.
+These values are required by the preview PR workflow to create and delete branch instances and post schema diffs back to PRs.

 > Note: The CI workflows will translate the URL to use `postgresql+pg8000://` for SQLAlchemy automatically when running Neon tests.

 ## Running Neon tests locally